 At Claireville, the Education Centre is not open to members of the public.

-Staff, and students in grade 1 and up, will be required to wear face coverings while indoors, and outdoors when social distancing cannot be practiced.
+Students in grades 1 and up will be required to wear face coverings while indoors.

-Children in grade SK and under will be encouraged to wear masks.
+Children in grade SK and under will be encouraged to wear masks indoors.